AXES-2MRS: A new all-sky catalogue of extended X-ray galaxy groups: Data

 The ROSAT all-sky survey (RASS) has been an enormous legacy for X-ray astronomy \citep[see][for a review]{Truemper93}.
 Of particular importance are the all-sky catalogues of sources \citep{Voges99}, which formed the base of X-ray studies in the last three decades.
-Exploration of the RASS data down to its faint limits has recently become an active field (e.g., \citealp{Finoguenov20}).
+Exploration of the RASS data down to its faint limits has recently become an active field (e.g. \citealp{Finoguenov20}).
 In the present paper, we report a new study of RASS data.
 We have produced a new catalogue of RASS sources, All-sky X-ray Extended Sources (AXES), found using 0.5--2.0 keV band images.
-For the source detection and determination of the flux extraction regions, we employ the wavelet scales of 12 or 24 arcmin after removing the emission detected on scales of 6 arcmin and below.
-This is a multiscale detection, unaffected by the emission on scales smaller than the scale of interest.
-We construct the experiment to scale with the baryonic content of galaxy groups near $R_{500}$, which is different from the point of finding spatially resolved X-ray sources on scales of the point spread function, which forms a base of the \cite{Xu18} catalogue.
-By reducing the dependence of the detection on the shape of X-ray emission in the centre, the modelling of the source detection becomes feasible through the use of currently available hydrodynamical simulations, which reproduce group outskirts, but not the group cores.
-In Fig. \ref{flux_cdf}, we show the normalized cumulative number count of AXES sources and AXES-2MRS groups (see Section \ref{section:optical}) as a function of the flux in the 0.5--2.0 keV band ($\log N-\log S$).
-We do not attempt to restore the original $\log N-\log S$, but rather to look for indications of the catalogue completeness.
-On the adopted spatial scales the detection is background limited and completeness as a function of flux indicates a completeness limit of $2\times 10^{-12}$ ergs s$^{-1}$ cm$^{-2}$ (see Fig. \ref{flux_cdf}), which is characteristic of the extragalactic areas.
-The 2MRS survey (see Section \ref{section:optical}) stops where X-ray sensitivity drops by a factor of two due to foreground absorption.
-When comparing the $\log N-\log S$ distribution inside and outside the zone of avoidance, we see an excess of the bright sources in the zone of avoidance, which we attribute to additional sources coming from the galactic plane.
-We also note that at fluxes fainter than $10^{-11}$ erg s$^{-1}$ cm$^{2}$ the two curves converge, which indicates a predominance of extragalactic sources at those fluxes even in the galactic plane.
-AXES contains over six thousand unique X-ray sources, with a large concentration of sources towards the galactic centre, with many of them identified with supernova remnants.
-Therefore, to report on a new galaxy group, external identification of sources is required.
+For the source detection and determination of the flux extraction regions, we employ the wavelet scales of 12 and 24 arcmin after removing the emission detected on scales of 6 arcmin and below. {The image reconstruction on scales of 12 and 24 arcmin is combined before running the source extraction, so the sources detected by both or either scale would be considered.
+We use ellipses to characterize the source, define the flux extraction region, and use the geometric average of major and minor axes as the source extent, $R_{\rm E}$.} This is a multiscale detection, unaffected by the emission on scales smaller than the scale of interest. {Further details on the wavelet decomposition can be found in \cite[][\footnote{\url {https://github.com/avikhlinin/wvdecomp}}]{vikhlinin98}.} We construct the experiment to scale with the baryonic content of galaxy groups near $R_{500}$, which is different from the point of finding spatially resolved X-ray sources on scales of the point spread function, which forms a base of the \cite{Xu18} catalogue.